Joanne was excited about the possibility of a promotion to a leadership role — until she learned that it required travel. How would her family react?

 7 Ways to Overcome the Fear of Upsetting Others

 - Examine your fear — What thoughts are driving your concerns?
 Are you worried about push-back, a potential confrontation or something deeper?
-People often catastrophize, thinking that if they upset their boss, they’ll be fired or if they disagree with a family member, their relationship will suffer.
+People often catastrophize: If I upset my boss, I’ll get fired; If I anger my partner, they’ll leave me.
 How likely are those outcomes?

-- Weigh the options — While, at times, it makes sense to take an accommodating stance, it can often come at a high price.
+- Weigh the options — While sometimes it makes sense to accommodate others, it can often come at a high price.
 In the example above, if Alyson approves her team member’s vacation request, will it place an unfair burden on other employees (or herself)?
 What are the ramifications of each option?
 Sometimes the answer isn’t a simple “yes” or “no,” but rather a compromise or another creative solution.
 Perhaps Melanie can take one week of her vacation during busy season, and the other week at a slower point in the business cycle.
 Or, maybe another team member can volunteer to work extra hours to cover Melanie’s workload if she returns the favor when he takes his next vacation?

 - Watch your language — Your words and somatic communication — including your posture, tone of voice, expressions and gestures — set the tenor of your exchange.
-If your trepidation is apparent in your body language, the other person may take advantage of what they perceive as weakness.
-Likewise, if you fear upsetting people, you might over-apologize, further diminishing your position.
+If your body language signals trepidation, the other person may take advantage of what they perceive as weakness.
+If you fear upsetting others, you might over-apologize, further diminishing your position.
 Self-talk is equally — if not more — important.
-If your inner voice speaks in “shoulds,” you could be distorting your thoughts and unwittingly sabotaging the outcome.
+When your inner voice speaks in “shoulds,” you distort your thoughts and unwittingly sabotaging the outcome.

 - Become more comfortable with conflict — Expressing differences in opinion can be unnerving, but the process of working through conflict can actually lead to stronger connections.
 When handled with tact and respect, disagreements can also spur innovation and facilitate positive change.
 Parents who fear upsetting their children often enable them in an effort to thwart arguments.
 Their efforts to keep the peace hinder their children’s ability to develop autonomy and, often, self-confidence.